Shiv Roy: Season 4

 Six months later, Shiv and Tom are on a trial separation and seeking a divorce.
 Shiv is secretly 20 weeks pregnant, which she hides from her family.
 Shiv and her siblings are estranged from Logan and planning an independent media venture they call "The Hundred".
 However, on Logan's birthday they learn their father is attempting to buy PGM again; they successfully outbid him.
 They then partner with Stewy and Sandi - who want to negotiate a price increase for the GoJo sale - spitefully seeking to pressure Logan into renegotiating the deal with GoJo founder Lukas Matsson.
 However, Logan dies en route to his meeting with Matsson in Sweden; the siblings learn of his death while at Connor's wedding, and Shiv reads a statement to the press announcing their father's death.

-At Logan's wake, the family discovers a document in Logan's safe naming Kendall his successor; Kendall and Roman opt to run the company together as co-CEOs, leaving Shiv uncertain about her position.
+At Logan's wake, the family discovers a document in Logan's safe naming Roman his successor; Kendall and Roman opt to run the company together as co-CEOs, leaving Shiv uncertain about her position.
 Shiv attempts to curry favor with Matsson amidst her brothers' attempts to sabotage the GoJo deal, but regrets it once she discovers Matsson has inflated GoJo's subscriber numbers, putting the company's future in jeopardy.
 She and Tom get into a vicious argument about their marriage during a party which they are hosting on the night before the presidential election, where Tom tells her he regrets marrying her and that she is unfit to be a mother.

 Shiv attempts to apologize to Tom the following day during the election, but Tom is unreceptive; she finally tells him she is pregnant with his child, but is hurt when Tom reacts skeptically, believing it to be a manipulation tactic.
 During the election, Shiv hopes for Democratic candidate Daniel Jiménez to win the presidency, knowing he will allow the GoJo deal to go through, and being deeply concerned about the threat that Mencken's fascist agenda poses to American democracy.
 Kendall turns on her after learning she is working with Matsson, and she is powerless to stop her brothers from okaying ATN to call the election in Mencken's favor.